-A good working group is not made up of people appointed because they have caste, or influence, or wealth, but because they are interested in working toward the good of the organization and do so with intelligence, energy and good will.
+A good working group is not made up of people appointed because they have caste, or influence, or wealth, but because they are interested in working toward the good of the organization and do so with intelligence, energy and goodwill.

 Talking, even of the most earnest kind, is not the purpose of a committee.
 People may talk learnedly and with self-satisfaction about juvenile delinquency, but all the talk achieves nothing comparable to one small action.
-The earnest committee will not pose, nor indulge in vain rhetoric, but will hasten to seek the most appropriate way of accomplishing its purpose.
-It will brush aside debate about procedures and get on to grapple with the pith of its reason for being: human necessities.
+The earnest committee will not pose, or indulge in vain rhetoric, but will hasten to seek the most appropriate way of accomplishing its purpose.
+It will brush aside debate about procedures and get on to grapple with the essence of its reason for being: human necessities.

-The purpose of committees and meetings is this: one person rarely knows all the facts or all the angles.
+The purpose of committees and meetings is this: one person rarely knows all the facts or all the angles, so several people get together to contribute their ideas.
 An exchange of opinions is necessary to spark right action.
-The conscientious member of a committee will study the problem so as to make his contribution worthy of consideration.
+The conscientious member of a committee will study the problem in advance so as to make his contribution worthy of consideration.

 Business men are particularly valuable on service boards and committees because of their habitual way of looking at things.
 They apply their experience so as to locate the problem, validate it as one affecting this group, set up research and collect information, consider all the various ways of solving the problem or meeting the situation, and reach a decision.

 They do not begrudge a minute of the time they spend in meetings of voluntary associations, but they do wish that the meetings were carefully planned and efficiently carried out.